-Winter Snow Scene
+Winter Snow Scene Activity

 Enjoy the sparkle of a fresh snowfall whether or not the weather outside is chilly enough for snow.
 This paper project will allow your imaginative child to create her own snow solution out of salt and water before sprinkling it over a winter scene.

 Blue construction paper

 Scraps of white, green, brown, black and orange construction paper